-- 4 14 ounce cans white beans (canellini or great northern)
+- 2 14-ounce cans white beans, drained (canellini or great northern)

-- Bring the chicken broth and water to a boil in a large pot.
-Add the raw chicken breasts to the hot liquid; cover and cook for 5-10 minutes.
-Remove from heat but leave the lid on so that the chicken continues cooking.
-After 20 minutes, remove the lid and check to make sure there is no pink in the center of the chicken breasts.
-Remove the cooked chicken from the hot liquid and set aside to cool.
+- Add the water and salt.
+Bring to a boil.
+Add the raw chicken breasts.
+Cover and cook for 5-10 minutes.
+Remove from heat, but leave the lid on so that the chicken continues cooking for another 20 minutes.
+Remove the chicken breasts, set aside to cool.

 - Add the white beans and salsa to the pot.
 Simmer for 30 minutes over medium heat.

 - Shred the chicken and add it back to the pot.

 - Just before serving, squeeze the juice of one lime into the pot.
 Cut the remaining lime into wedges for serving.
 Add the salt; taste and adjust as needed.
 Serve with fresh cilantro, sour cream, and shredded cheese.

 To remove any unwanted chicken fat in the broth after Step 2, pour the liquid through a fine sieve, reserving the liquid.
 Return the liquid to the pot over medium heat.
 You can also do this by just scraping across the top to remove any chicken fat.

 This is also delicious served with white rice IN it, or as a side.
 It helps offset the spiciness.

 - Category: Soup

 - Method: Simmer